header-bg.png

 Being a sensitive and receptive soul means Jemima is constantly absorbing stimuli around her (both consciously and unconsciously) - so as with anything in life, influences are never one thing, but the juxtaposition of many.
 Born in Camden and growing up in a household with two non verbal siblings meant her sensitivity to feel, understand and communicate through micro nuances and unconventional forms started well before she could even walk and talk - though it wouldn’t be until many years later that she would fully come to understand just how important a role communicative musicality had played in the lives of her and her siblings.

 As a person, Jemima’s fundamental principles are rooted in environmentalism and Japanese psychology.
-One of her ongoing projects outside of creating music is turning 40 acres of farmland into a biosphere and renovating the adjacent 300 year old run down property into a carbon neutral oasis.
-Her approach to life is honour, respect, kindness, justice, transparency, loyalty, courage, excellence, consistency and to find the beauty in all things (regardless of it’s appearance).
+Her approach to life is honour, respect, kindness, justice, transparency, loyalty, courage, excellence, consistency and to find the beauty in all things (regardless of its appearance).
 As a small child, the first thing she wanted to be when she grew up was a samurai - and in fact during her 2011/12 reconstructive years, her journey to becoming a black belt in katana (the sword of the samurai) awarded her enormous focus and mindfulness to re-evaluate, accept, change and grow - whilst living by the code of bushido in this busy world of consumerism and so many self-serving egos, feels more important and essential every day.

 As always…much more to say, much more to play…..but in the meantime, thank you for visiting my site and for listening to my music - I hope you like what you have read and heard.
 Much love xx